Summer camping is open at some sites.

 Read and know the Freedom Camping Bylaw

 Restricted seasonal camping is permitted at the following areas.

 - No semi-permanent structures.
 Portaloos are permitted.

-- Do not attach any structure to any tree or shrub.
+- Don't attach any structure to any tree or shrub.

-- Do not cut any steps or access points into the sand dunes or riverbanks.
+- Don't cut any steps or access points into the sand dunes or riverbank.